Ketaki Kushari Dyson

-Ketaki Kushari Dyson (née Ketaki Kushari; born 26 June 1940) is a Bengali-born poet, novelist, playwright, translator and critic, diaspora writer and scholar.
-Born and educated in Calcutta (Kolkata), India, she has lived most of her adult life near Oxford, U.K. She writes in Bengali and English, on topics as wide-ranging as Bengal, England, the various diaspora, feminism and women's issues, cultural assimilation, multiculturalism, gastronomy, social and political topics.
+Ketaki Kushari Dyson (née Ketaki Kushari; born 26 June 1940) is an Indian-born poet, novelist, playwright, translator and critic, diaspora writer and scholar.
+Born and educated in Calcutta (Kolkata), India, she has lived most of her adult life near Oxford.
+She writes in Bengali and English, on topics as wide-ranging as Bengal, England, the various diaspora, feminism and women's issues, cultural assimilation, multiculturalism, gastronomy, social and political topics.